tre3k/TwoChannelAdapter/README.md

 # TwoChannelAdapter

-The tango-CS server for the "2 channel adapter" device.
+The tango-CS server for the "2 channel adapter" PNPI custom device.

 Commands:
 -----------------------------------